-Rotavirus and IBD sentinel surveillance data are reviewed at the ICC meetings and send to the WHO RO on monthly bases.
-Surveillance data are also included and used in the training package for clinicials and health authorities prior to starting new vaccine introduction process.Sentinel surveillance data were key element for the Ministry of Health in desicison making process regarding introduction of rota and pneumo vaccines in Georgia.
+Rotavirus and IBD sentinelsurveillance data are reviewed at the ICC meetings and send to the WHO onmonthly bases.
+Surveillance data are also included and used in the trainingpackage for clinicians and health authorities prior to starting new vaccineintroduction process.

+Sentinel surveillance data were key element for the MoLHSA and NCDC indecision-making process regarding introduction of Rota and PCV vaccines inGeorgia.

 7.3.
-New Vaccine Introduction Grant lump sums 2012
+New Vaccine Introduction Grant lump sums 2013